mahmoudkasaji/Arabic-VoC/replit.md

 ## Overview

-An Arabic-first multi-channel feedback processing platform built with FastAPI and SQLAlchemy.
+An Arabic-first multi-channel feedback processing platform built with Flask and SQLAlchemy.
 The system collects customer feedback from various channels (email, phone, website, social media, etc.), processes Arabic text using AI-powered analysis, and provides real-time analytics and insights.

 ## System Architecture

 ### Backend Architecture
-- **Framework**: FastAPI with async support
+- **Framework**: Flask with WSGI support (switched from FastAPI for Replit compatibility)
-- **Database**: PostgreSQL with asyncpg driver
+- **Database**: PostgreSQL with SQLAlchemy
-- **ORM**: SQLAlchemy with async sessions
+- **ORM**: Flask-SQLAlchemy with sync sessions
 - **Language Processing**: Custom Arabic text processor with reshaping and normalization
 - **AI Integration**: OpenAI GPT-4o for sentiment analysis and text processing
-- **Caching**: Redis for real-time analytics and session management
+- **Server**: Gunicorn with sync workers (optimized for Replit environment)

 ### Frontend Architecture
 - **Templates**: Jinja2 with RTL (Right-to-Left) support